USBGuard/usbguard.github.io/_posts/2017-08-11-Screen-Locking.md

 $ sudo usbguard add-user joe --parameters ALL
 ```

-Note that the command will set the ACL exactly to what is specified on the command line, not append to the existing ACL setting for the user in case they exist.
+Note that the command will set the ACL exactly to what is specified on the command line, not append to the existing ACL settings for the user in case they exist.

 ## Blocking new USB device while the screen is locked